ScottWang1/Blog/another-page6.md

 $ docker ps        //check the status
 $ docker           //See all command options
 $ docker pull      //pull image
+$ docker push      //push image to your accout
 $ docker start     //start a container
 $ docker restart   //restart
 $ docker exec      //enter the background container